marcusgard10/GEO5990M-Assignment-2/README.md

 This project aims to explores the relationship between housing prices and incidence of very bad health across Liverpool.
 To do this average housing prices are used as a proxy for socio-economic status of an LSOA to investigate if there is a relationship towards the incidence of very bad health across the city of Liverpool, UK.

-The code is set up ready to first install and importing any relevant packages (geopandas, pandas, matplotlib and seaborn used extensively).
-Next the five relevant datasets are loaded, then a process of data cleaning and exploration follows.
-After this an OLS regression model is ran on the relevant variables to investigate their statistical relationship.
+The code is set up ready to first install and importing any relevant packages including geopandas, pandas, matplotlib and seaborn.
+Next the five relevant datasets are loaded which then undergo a process of data cleaning and exploration.
+After this an OLS regression model is ran between Average Housing Prices and Very Bad Health variables to investigate their statistical relationship.
 Finally, two visualisations are presented one non-spatial JointGrid made with Seaborn and a spatial subplot visualisation with Matplotlib.